 Temporary Adjustment to Phase 3 Regathering Guidelines:

 On November 11th, the Diocese of Des Moines implemented a mask requirement at all public Masses, sacramental celebrations and other events in Church buildings in the Diocese of Des Moines.
-This requirement extends through April 11, 2021 (Divine Mercy Sunday), at which time it will be reviewed.
+This requirement has been extended until further notice.

 As parishes implement regathering procedures, the following documents may be of assistance: